 What if I have traveled to or through any of the impacted countries listed in the coronavirus travel guidelines and restrictions or on a cruise?

 If you are traveling outside of the state for any reason, please fill out the Form for Individuals Planning to Travel.
-TU requires students to self-quarantine and record their temperature twice daily for at least 14 days after traveling internationally or to areas with increased or increasing COVID-19 cases/deaths/hospitalizations.
+TU requires students to self-quarantine and record their temperature twice daily for at least 14 days after traveling internationally.
 Those returning from abroad also must be screened through a call with the Alexander Health Center before stepping onto campus.
 Please review the CDC helpful guidance for travelers.
 During your travels, stay informed about developments and watch for advisories that could impact your journey and/or your return.
 The CDC has not recommended canceling travel within the United States.
 You should, however, carefully consider nonessential travel to U.S. locations that have declared a state of emergency or are experiencing a growing number of cases.

 If you are traveling outside of the state for any reason, please fill out the Form for Individuals Planning to Travel.
-TU requires students, faculty and staff to self-quarantine and record their temperature twice daily for at least 14 days after traveling internationally or to areas with increased or increasing COVID-19 cases/deaths/hospitalizations.
+TU requires students, faculty and staff to self-quarantine and record their temperature twice daily for at least 14 days after traveling internationally.
 Those returning from abroad also must be screened through a call with the Alexander Health Center (students) or the Hurricane Health Clinic (employees) before stepping onto campus.
 Please review the CDC helpful guidance for travelers.
 During your travels, stay informed about developments and watch for advisories that could impact your journey and/or your return.
 The CDC has not recommended canceling travel within the United States.
 You should, however, carefully consider nonessential travel to U.S. locations that have declared a state of emergency or are experiencing a growing number of cases.